MaryamAlam15/UltimateStreamProcessor/readME.md

 ### How to run:
 The app is dockerized and can be build as:
-> docker compose-up --build
+> docker-compose up --build

 If you just want to run:
-> docker compose-up
+> docker-compose up